BlackPaladin2022/Dumped-Scripts/README.md

 8. So that means you haven't figured out the pointer system yet?

 It just means I cannot dump the game's text using Cartographer's "POINTER_RELATIVE" option.
 Or it could be done and I couldn't figure it out yet.

+9. What about the scripts marked with "MIX"?

+Some text areas in the came could be dumped through the game's text pointer tables and some were dumped RAW.
+That's why it's marked as "MIX".